dexie/dexie-website/roadmap/dexie-cloud.md

 # Milestone 3 - Fully functional Access Control

-This milestone is planned to be released on <strike>December 10</strike> December 17.
+This milestone was released December 19, 2021.

-*Feature complete but need a bit more testing...*
+**Another 150 people from the wait list are now able to use it (update on december 21).**

 - [x] Possible to create realms and respect permissions on sync and maintain realm consistency.
 - [x] Support compound primary keys